turinglabsorg/datahub-learn/network-documentation/secret/tutorials/deploy-your-own-secret-nft.md

 });
 ```

-### Initialize client
+# Initialize the client

-In the `deploy-ft.js` file under the comment `// 1.
-Initialize client` add the following code snippet below:
+In the `deploy-ft.js` file, under the comment `// 1.
+Initialize client` add the following code :

 ```javascript
   const txEncryptionSeed = EnigmaUtils.GenerateNewSeed();